Vanessa Gold

 Vanessa Gold is a fictional character from the BBC soap opera EastEnders.
 She is portrayed by Zöe Lucker, and first appeared in EastEnders in the episode broadcast on 4 June 2010.
 A "dynamic and assured" businesswoman, Vanessa was created by series consultant Simon Ashdown to be "a Zöe Lucker-type".
 Lucker accepted the role on a seven-episode contract, which was extended after she impressed the series producers with her performance.
 In April 2011, it was announced that Lucker was to leave the show.
 She departed on 6 October 2011, after the conclusion of her storylines.

-Vanessa was introduced as a love interest for local car salesman Max Branning (Jake Wood), intended to facilitate a reunion between Max and his former wife Tanya (Jo Joyner).
+Vanessa was introduced as a love interest for local car salesman Max Branning (Jake Wood), intended to facilitate a reunion between Max and his former wife Tanya Branning (Jo Joyner).
 Concurrent to their romance, which was extended to span Lucker's increased tenure, Vanessa separates from her husband Harry (Linal Haft), and reveals that he is not the father of her teenage daughter Jodie (Kylie Babbington).
 Lucker describes Vanessa as a glamorous risk-taker, who does not fit into the soap's Albert Square setting.
 She received critical praise for her comic timing in the role, and was nominated Most Popular Newcomer at the 2010 Inside Soap Awards.